Understanding Your Bounce Rate: The Secret to Better Website Engagement

 Watch the flow of traffic on your website to check engagement, security, and other metrics like bounce rate and exit rates

-How Bounce Rate is Measured
+How is my Bounce Rate Measured?

 Bounce rate is typically measured by dividing the number of single-page sessions by the total number of sessions, then multiplying by 100 to get a percentage.
 For example, if your site received 200 visitors in a day and 120 of them only viewed the front page before leaving, your bounce rate would be 60% (120 single-page visits divided by 200 total visits times 100).
 This straightforward calculation is key for site owners to gauge initial engagement efficiency.